Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

-From the view of computation, the highly oscillatory nature of the solution poses fundamental challenges for numerical treatment, rendering many classical numerical schemes inefficient or even ineffective.
-The overly large linear terms in (\ref{P1}) impose severe stability constraints on conventional numerical methods, including standard Runge-Kutta and Runge-Kutta-Nyström methods \cite{FQ2010,HLW2013}.
-To maintain numerical reliability, the time step size must resolve the highest oscillation frequency, requiring the restrictive condition $h<C\varepsilon$ \cite{Z2017,BDZ2014}, where $C$ represents a constant independent of both $h$ and $\varepsilon$.
-The computation of repetitive circular motions brings substantial practical burdens and demands considerable computational resources, hence severely limiting practical efficiency.
-Moreover, when applied to (\ref{P1}), most conventional numerical methods exhibit increasing errors as the system frequency grows.
-These methods are constructed based on Taylor expansions of the exact solution whose remainders dominate truncation errors.
-Therefore, the global error typically depends on the negative powers of $\varepsilon$ since the temporal derivatives of the solution scale of $1/\varepsilon^k$ for some $k > 0$ \cite{WJ2024,CG2021}.
-In other words, these traditional approaches lack uniform accuracy with respect to $\varepsilon$, making them unsuitable for solving (\ref{P1}) when $\varepsilon$ is arbitrarily small.
+From a computational perspective, the highly oscillatory nature of the solution presents fundamental challenges for numerical treatment, rendering many classical numerical schemes inefficient or even ineffective.
+The dominant linear terms in system~(\ref{P1}) impose severe stability constraints on conventional numerical methods, including standard Runge–Kutta and Runge–Kutta–Nyström schemes \cite{FQ2010,HLW2013}.
+To preserve numerical reliability, the time step size must resolve the fastest oscillations, necessitating the restrictive condition $h < C\varepsilon$ \cite{Z2017,BDZ2014}.
+Simulating such repetitive oscillatory motions incurs substantial practical costs and demands considerable computational resources, thereby severely limiting practical efficiency.

+Furthermore, when applied to (\ref{P1}), most conventional numerical methods exhibit errors that grow with increasing system frequency.
+These methods are typically constructed based on Taylor expansions of the exact solution, whose remainder terms dominate the truncation error.
+As a result, the global error generally depends on negative powers of $\varepsilon$, since temporal derivatives of the solution scale as $1/\varepsilon^k$ for some $k > 0$ \cite{WJ2024,CG2021}.
+In other words, such traditional approaches lack uniform accuracy with respect to $\varepsilon$, rendering them unsuitable for solving (\ref{P1}) in the regime of very small $\varepsilon$.